sssukho/data-pipeline/README.md

 ### kafka-log-server

 - Introduction
-  - Three processes which are producer(push to kafka log data) and consumers(for action log and dashboard)
+  - Three processes which are producer(push to kafka refined data) and consumers(for action log and dashboard)
 - Architecture
   - picture...